BatchClayderman/compareDirectory/README.md

 Systematic copying and removing operations with progress pars are provided.

-A time counter is provided.
+A time counter with friendly expressions is provided.